The Life I Know

 The Life I Know is metalcore band Gwen Stacy's first full-length album released under Ferret Music.
 It was released on February 5, 2008.
 On November 30, they posted "The Path To Certainty" from their new album on their Myspace.
 The album leaked onto torrents on January 7, 2008.
 The first single was "The Fear In Your Eyes."
 The music video for the single "The Fear In Your Eyes" was released and shown on MTV2's Headbangers Ball.
 The artwork was designed by Sons of Nero.

+The Life I Know was re-released on April 3, 2009 featuring the ...I Believe in Humility EP as bonus tracks.